 How to use public transport in Amsterdam?

 How to use tram, metro, bus and night bus in Amsterdam?
-It’s pretty easy, but there are definitely a few important things you need to know about using public transport in Amsterdam.
+It’s pretty easy, but there are definitely a few important things you need to know about using public transport in Amsterdam in 2026.

 GVB – public transport company in Amsterdam